Haoming02/sd-forge-blockcache/README.md

 # SD Forge Block Cache
 This is an Extension for [Forge Classic](https://github.com/Haoming02/sd-webui-forge-classic), which implements **First Block Cache** and **Tea Cache**, forked to focus on speeding up `SDXL` checkpoints.

-> For running `Flux` checkpoints on the modern [Forge Webui](https://github.com/lllyasviel/stable-diffusion-webui-forge), use the [original repo](https://github.com/DenOfEquity/sd-forge-blockcache) instead
+> To run `Flux` checkpoints on the new [Forge Webui](https://github.com/lllyasviel/stable-diffusion-webui-forge), use the [original repo](https://github.com/DenOfEquity/sd-forge-blockcache) instead

 <details open>
 <summary>Benchmark</summary>